 - The Sponsoring Institution selects a student to attend a summer session and covers the cost of the student’s two-week residency.
 Some institutions tap department or other summer program funds, while others have established an endowment or work with student art organizations to act as the sponsoring entity.

-- The participant agrees to work for Watershed fifteen hours per week and take full advantage of the opportunities provided by the residency.
-Each participant selects a session to attend and notifies Watershed by submitting the on-line Assistantship Application form.
+- The Student Assistant agrees to work for Watershed twelve hours per week while taking full advantage of the opportunities provided by the residency.
+Participants indicate the session theme(s) that they are interested in attending by submitting the online assistantship registration form.

-- Watershed provides the student with a double-occupancy room, all meals, 24/7 studio access and all other privileges afforded residents.
+- The discounted assistantship residency fee covers housing in a double-occupancy room, meals, 24/7 studio and kiln access, and all other privileges afforded resident artists.

 - Not included in the residency fees: travel, shipping, materials, and kiln firings.
 Artists pay material and kiln firing fees incurred through Watershed on a per-use basis on the last day of the residency session.
 They are also responsible for their own travel and shipping arrangements.
 Some Sponsoring Institutions choose to provide additional funding directly to students for these expenses.